-ABSTRACT: This document strives to illuminate the structure and dynamics of a financial report for software engineers.
-This document outlines an open source method of implementing a standard digital financial report using the XBRL technical syntax leveraging the extensibility features of XBRL which follow the forthcoming OMG Standard Business Report Model (SBRM)1.
+ABSTRACT: This document outlines an proven standard method of implementing a standard digital financial report using the XBRL technical syntax leveraging the extensibility features of XBRL which follow the forthcoming OMG Standard Business Report Model (SBRM).
 This document itself is not a methodology, rather this document will be used to back into a methodology which can be used to implementing a digital financial report in the syntax of one's choice.
 The intent of this document is to summarize know-how.
 This know-how, when documented in the form of a useful method, eliminates the need for others to re-invent the wheel.
 Rather than re-inventing the wheel; others can simply leverage a well-thought-through, world-class approach that has been designed, created, rigorously tested, and carefully engineered leveraging approaches that have been proven to work results.
-These best practice approaches and techniques that has been generally demonstrated as superior to any known alternatives because the techniques produce results that are superior to those achieved by other means or because it has become a standard way of doing things are documented in this resource.
+These best practice approaches and techniques produce results that are superior to those achieved by other means or because it has become a standard way of doing things are documented in this resource.
 It is anticipated that others will improve upon this method over time.

-1 OMG, Standard Business Report Model (SBRM), https://omgwiki.org/SBRM/doku.php
+&lt;sup>1 OMG, Standard Business Report Model (SBRM), https://omgwiki.org/SBRM/doku.php